 OBJECTIVE

-The aim of this paper is to use composite fertility lattice plots, which combine information from different visualization techniques of the Lexis surface, namely level plots and contour plots, to explore changes in age-specific fertility rates and derived -cumulative cohort fertility rates across countries and geographic regions.
+The aim of this paper is to use composite fertility lattice plots, which combine information from different visualization techniques of the Lexis surface, namely level plots and contour plots, to explore changes in age-specific fertility rates and period-based pseudo-cumulative cohort fertility rates across countries and geographic regions.

 METHODS

-Through key examples we introduce a new refinement of the Lexis surface, combining level plots which use colour/shade to indicate age-specific fertility rates, and contour lines to indicate -cumulative cohort fertility milestones.
+Through key examples we introduce a new refinement of the Lexis surface, combining level plots which use colour/shade to indicate age-specific fertility rates, and contour lines to indicate pseudo-cumulative cohort fertility milestones.
 We have also developed a web-based app to allow researchers to produce their own fertility Lexis surfaces.

 RESULTS